Sarah627/Java_miniatures/README.md

 <details><summary>little story:</summary>

-> The first programming language I was exposed to in the middle school was `visual basic 'VB'` maybe in 2016 or earlier, I don't even remember its version or how I coded using this language but it was the point where it all started 🤍, but I can rememebr well my teacher when she was differentiating between procedure and function, in general a `value-returning` method was called a `function` and a `void` method was called a `procedure`, I can remember this part because of the way we had been taught, I'm Egyptian and our native language is Arabic, so procedure translation in Arabic is masculine and function is a femenine word, so my teacher told us that mom comes back from the market with many groceries and surprises while dad he doesn't care and comes back with nothing, this was for joking she didn't meant anything mean but from the actual reality that your mom is more caring and loving than your dad by nature -again without any offense to either gender but if you live here in Egypt you'll enjoy and understand this kind of jokes  jokes 😄-.
+> The first programming language I was exposed to in the middle school was `visual basic 'VB'` maybe in 2016 or earlier, I don't even remember its version or how I coded using this language ,but it was the point where it all started 🤍, but I can remember well my teacher when she was differentiating between procedure and function, in general a `value-returning` method was called a `function` and a `void` method was called a `procedure`, I can remember this part because of the way we had been taught, I'm Egyptian and our native language is Arabic, so procedure translation in Arabic is masculine and function is a feminine word, so my teacher told us that mom comes back from the market with many groceries and surprises while dad he doesn't care and comes back with nothing, this was for joking she didn't mean anything mean but from the actual reality that your mom is more caring and loving than your dad by nature -again without any offense to either gender but if you live here in Egypt you'll enjoy and understand this kind of jokes 😄-.
 </details>

-#### Method Invokation:
+#### Method Invocation:

+- To execute the method, you have to call or invoke it.
+  - invoking or calling is simply by typing the method name and pass its parameters if they exist as follows: